Boca Raton, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Boca Raton has net metering through Florida Power & Light (FPL), which serves most of the area.
-FPL offers 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid.
+Yes, Boca Raton has net metering through Florida Power & Light (FPL).
+FPL offers 1:1 net metering, meaning you receive full retail rate credits for excess electricity your solar panels send to the grid.